-2014 was a challenging year for both the pawnbroking and gold trading industries as gold prices continued to remain under pressure.
-Nevertheless, the Group forged ahead against headwinds in the demanding operating environment and capitalised on opportunities to expand and develop our business along the way.
+In 2015, while Singapore reported modest economic growth, the Group forged ahead against headwinds in the demanding operating environment and capitalised on opportunities to expand and develop our businesses along the way.

-Business Development in FY2014
+Business Development in FY2015

-During the year, ValueMax adopted the strategies of deepening and broadening our business scope to create value and wealth for our respective stakeholders.
-Building on our strong foundation, we duplicated our systems and standard operating procedures as we expanded our network in the local and overseas market in Malaysia.
+During the year, ValueMax adopted the strategy of deepening and broadening the scope of our businesses to create value for our respective stakeholders.
+Building on our strong foundation, we duplicated our systems and service standard as we expanded our network locally and in Malaysia.

-As part of our expansion plans, we opened three new pawnbroking and retail outlets in Singapore and one in Malaysia.
-Additionally, we also acquired a pawnshop, Tai Eng Pawnbroker Pte.
-Ltd. ("Tai Eng") in Singapore.
-Tai Eng reported an improved turnover ever since we took over.
-This served as testament to our ability in managing the pawnbroking business, enabling us to be well-poised to act on any opportunities that may present themselves.
-Furthermore, we extended our acquisition efforts into the beginning of this year, when we successfully acquired another pawnshop, Kwong Hin Pawnshop Pte.
-Ltd.
+As part of our expansion plans, we opened one new pawnbroking and retail outlet in Singapore and two in Malaysia.
+Additionally, we also acquired Kwong Hin Pawnshop in Singapore, which has since reported an improved turnover.
+This served as a testament to our capability in managing the pawnbroking business, enabling us to be well-poised to act on any opportunities that may present themselves.